Y0UR-U5ERNAME/gbs-plugin-collection/README.md

 <img width=500 src="/screenshots/set_music_pos_plugin.png">

 ## Set Palette Colors Plugin
 Sets each of the individual colors of either the DMG or GBC palettes.
+The current version only works with v3.0.3.
+Use previous versions without setting GBC palettes to variables for greater compatibility.

 <img width=500 src="/screenshots/set_palette_colors_plugin.png">